 I’m a huge fan of traveling.
 I’ve said numerous times that it’s my anti-drug.
-A lot of people don’t have a lot of money, but they shouldn’t let that deter them from traveling.
+Many people don’t have much money, but they shouldn’t let that deter them from traveling.
 Below are tips that can help you if you’re traveling on a budget.

 Drive Your Own Car

 Depending on where you’re going, driving your own car can save you a lot of money.
 Make sure that your vehicle is in good condition.
 Get an oil change if you haven’t done so recently.
 Also, check your tires.
-Once you do that, you just need to gas up and hit the road.
+Once you do that, you must gas up and hit the road.

 Take the Bus

-The next budget tip that I have is that you can take the bus to your next destination.
+My next budget tip is that you can take the bus to your next destination.
 A lot of cities have both Greyhound and Megabus.
 You’re bound to find a good deal.
 Research your destination on both sites.
 The sooner that you purchase your bus ticket, the cheaper it will be.

 If you fly late at night or early in the morning, you will likely find a good deal.
 Some people don’t like to fly during those hours.
 If you decide to do that, you could save some good money.
 There are many places that you can go to check for red-eye flights.
 Expedia is a good site to start at.
 You can also do a quick search on Google Flights.